Fullchee/calendar-shifts/README.md

 ```

 ## TODOs

-- Create a UI to
+- Create a UI component for creating a time range
 - create an event with a react calendar UI
 - Read google calendar events (search for a specific name)
   - if it finds it, add some UI change to the React Calendar UI